 Three largest GDPR fines relevant to recruiting: LinkedIn EUR 310M (October 2024), Uber EUR 290M (July 2024), Clearview AI EUR 30.5M (September 2024).
 Source: GDPR Enforcement Tracker, Irish DPC, Dutch DPA.

 LinkedIn - EUR 310 million (October 2024).
 The Irish Data Protection Commission found that LinkedIn processed member data for behavioral advertising using invalid consent mechanisms and unlawful reliance on legitimate interest.
-For recruiters, this is a warning about how candidate profiling data is collected and used.
-If your sourcing tool builds behavioral profiles of candidates without proper legal basis, you're in the same territory.
+Recruiters should read this as a warning about how candidate profiling data is collected and used.
+If your sourcing tool builds behavioral profiles of candidates without proper legal basis, you’re in the same territory.

 Uber - EUR 290 million (July 2024).
 The Dutch DPA found that Uber transferred European drivers’ personal data to US servers for over two years without adequate safeguards after the Privacy Shield framework was invalidated.
 Any recruiting team using US-based tools to store EU candidate data without DPF certification or SCCs faces the same transfer risk.